 The long story

 I've always had a rich internal world, and I've been writing for most of my life.
 When I was in 3rd grade I won a young author award for a short story titled The Gingerbreads.
 Buoyed by early literary success, I followed it up with a sequel, The Cake with the Gingerbreads.
 As I got older, life got in the way, and I stopped writing.
 I'd come back to it intermittently, then drift away again.
 I graduated college and began a career in corporate America.
 It wasn't until a decade later when I stopped flirting with writing and got serious.
 I was a new mom, and I started writing about motherhood.
 I got involved with Write On The River, a literary arts nonprofit supporting writers in North Central Washington.
 I started calling myself a writer.
 I went to workshops and readings.
 I met other writers and talked about writing.
 I fell in love with the craft.
 It felt like coming home.
-Today, I write narrative nonfiction, essays, and poetry.
+Today, I write narrative nonfiction and poetry.
 Themes in my writing include motherhood, personal growth, loss, social justice, and complex relationships.
-Currently I am Chairwoman of Write On The River, a literary arts nonprofit serving North Central Washington.
+Currently I am Chairwoman of Write On The River, a literary arts nonprofit serving writers in North Central Washington.
 I blog about motherhood at Wenatchee Mom Blog.
 I've also been a guest blogger at Literary Mama.

 When not wrangling my two small children, most of my time is spent fantasizing about being interviewed on NPR's Fresh Air.